dryu99/boonwegig-pub/README.md

 - [ ] save some data from showdeerocks and validate schemas are okay (just pick a few, too many venues rn and they dont have insta ids)
 - [ ] fix logger
 - [ ] review chatgpt prompt. try to optimize and figure out how we can track logs of responses from it
+  - [ ] just worry about music shows, no art or comedy or whatever (dont need 4 prompts)
 - [ ] come up with chatgpt cost calculator for my usage
   - right now it's about 5 cents per post? double check
 - [ ] do an initial scrape!!!